Arsham1590/Febonacci-Sequence/README.md

-#Febonacci-Sequence
+# Project Name

 Simple C# console application to find a certain member of Febonacci sequence

-##Features
+## Features
--Find member of sequence by number
+- Find member of sequence by number
--Input validation
+- Input validation
--Using overloading and recursion
+- Using overloading and recursion
--Simple console interface
+- Simple console interface

-##Run
+## Run
-1.Clone repo
+1. Clone repo
-2.Open in Visual Studio
+2. Open in Visual Studio
-3.Press Run
+3. Press Run